OLED: Small molecules

 Organic small-molecule electroluminescent materials have the advantages of a wide variety, easy to purify, and strong chemical modifications.
 In order to make the luminescent materials to emit light as required, some chromophores or unsaturated groups such as alkene bonds and benzene rings will usually be introduced in the molecular structure design to change the size of the conjugation range of the material, so that the photophysical properties of the material changes.
 In general, the larger the range of π-electron conjugation system, the longer the wavelength of light emitted by the material.
-For instance, with the increase of the number of benzene rings, the fluorescence emission peak of benzene, naphthalene, anthracene, and butyl gradually red-shifted from 283 nm to 480 nm.
+For instance, with the increase of the number of benzene rings, the fluorescence emission peak of benzene, naphthalene, anthracene, and tetracene is gradually red-shifted from 283 nm to 480 nm.
 Common organic small molecule electroluminescent materials include aluminum complexes, anthracenes, biphenyl acetylene aryl derivatives, coumarin derivatives, and various fluorochromes.
 Efficient OLEDs using small molecules were first developed by Ching W. Tang et al. at Eastman Kodak.
 The term OLED traditionally refers specifically to this type of device, though the term SM-OLED is also in use.

 Molecules commonly used in OLEDs include organometallic chelates (for example Alq3, used in the organic light-emitting device reported by Tang et al.), fluorescent and phosphorescent dyes and conjugated dendrimers.
 A number of materials are used for their charge transport properties, for example triphenylamine and derivatives are commonly used as materials for hole transport layers.
 Fluorescent dyes can be chosen to obtain light emission at different wavelengths, and compounds such as perylene, rubrene and quinacridone derivatives are often used.
-Alq3 has been used as a green emitter, electron transport material and as a host for yellow and red emitting dyes.
+Alq3 has been used as a green light emitter, electron transport material and as a host for yellow light and red light emitting dyes.